Cisco-Talos/cvdupdate/README.md

 ### Report issues

-If you find an issue with cvdupdate or the cvdupdate documentation, please submit an issue to our [GitHub issue tracker](https://github.com/micahsnyder/cvdupdate/issues).
+If you find an issue with CVD-Update or the CVD-Update documentation, please submit an issue to our [GitHub issue tracker](https://github.com/Cisco-Talos/cvdupdate/issues).
 Before you submit, please check to if someone else has already reported the issue.

 ### Development

-If you find a bug and you're able to craft a fix yourself, consider submitting the fix in a [pull request](https://github.com/micahsnyder/cvdupdate/pulls).
+If you find a bug and you're able to craft a fix yourself, consider submitting the fix in a [pull request](https://github.com/Cisco-Talos/cvdupdate/pulls).
 Your help will be greatly appreciated.

-If you want to contribute to the project and don't have anything specific in mind, please check out our [issue tracker](https://github.com/micahsnyder/cvdupdate/issues).
+If you want to contribute to the project and don't have anything specific in mind, please check out our [issue tracker](https://github.com/Cisco-Talos/cvdupdate/issues).
 Perhaps you'll be able to fix a bug or add a cool new feature.

 _By submitting a contribution to the project, you acknowledge and agree to assign Cisco Systems, Inc the copyright for the contribution.
 If you submit a significant contribution such as a new feature or capability or a large amount of code, you may be asked to sign a contributors license agreement comfirming that Cisco will have copyright license and patent license and that you are authorized to contribute the code._

 #### Development Set-up

-The following steps are intended to help users that wish to contribute to development of the cvdupdate project get started.
+The following steps are intended to help users that wish to contribute to development of the CVD-Update project get started.

-1. Create a fork of the [cvdupdate git repository](https://github.com/micahsnyder/cvdupdate), and then clone your fork to a local directory.
+1. Create a fork of the [CVD-Update git repository](https://github.com/Cisco-Talos/cvdupdate), and then clone your fork to a local directory.

     For example: